thewizardplusplus/go-blockchain/README.md

         - modes:
           - as a full blockchain;
           - as a blockchain chunk;
-      - search of a block index:
+      - search of differences between two block groups:
+        - returns lengths of different prefixes of the compared block groups;
-        - based on the [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) algorithm;
+        - based on a hash table index;
   - block group loaders:
     - loading block groups via the external interface;
     - automatically saving the loaded block groups to a storage;
+    - search of differences between two block group loaders:
+      - loads and compares only one block chunk from every block group loader;
     - wrappers:
       - chunk validating loader:
         - automatically validates the loaded block group as a blockchain chunk;